The all-new 2020 Lincoln Aviator is the most compelling large midsize luxury from an American auto manufacturer in years.

 Why you should buy a 2020 Lincoln Aviator:

-- The cabin’s ergonomics and layout are equally luxurious and extremely modern with a classic flare.
+The cabin’s ergonomics and layout are equally luxurious and extremely modern with a classic flair.

 Why you should not buy a 2020 Lincoln Aviator:

-- The EcoBoost V6, like most engines of its name, are more about boost than Eco.
+The EcoBoost V6, like most engines of its name, is more about boost than Eco.
 At about 12L/100km, the Aviator is one of the thirstier options in the segment.

 Making a clean call right now is difficult.
 Ford, and Jim Hackett, are currently being blasted for heavily botching the launch of both the 2020 Ford Explorer and the 2020 Lincoln Aviator.
 Despite the early bugs, most pros agree that both products present themselves as some of the more promising SUVs from the Blue Oval in a while.